Spring Mountain, Napa Valley

 Yields from these 27-30 year old vines are low, typical of grapes grown on mostly steep, largely east-facing hillsides at 2,000 – 2,200 feet elevation, producing small berries and tremendous concentration.
 The cool ocean breezes wafting across the site from Sonoma County lengthens the growing season into late fall, with prolonged hang time several weeks longer than warmer valley floor, adding resonance and concentration to the resulting small clusters.
 With 6-8 different soil types, small blocks reach optimal ripeness at different times and are hand harvested individually across several weeks.

-Merlot 2014, Estate Grown and Bottled, Spring Mountain, Napa Valley October Release
+Merlot 2014, Estate Grown and Bottled, Spring Mountain, Napa Valley Library Release

 Merlot 2013, Estate Grown and Bottled, Spring Mountain, Napa Valley

+93 Points, Wine Advocate: “Exhibits plenty of plum, black cherry and blackcurrant fruit, mocha and coffee bean in a lush, delicious and opulently textured style.
+It is drinking beautifully already and will continue to evolve for another decade or more.”
 Merlot (85%) with a small amount of estate Cabernet Sauvignon (15%).
-Unlike Napa Valley floor vineyard sites, the late-ripening site at 2,000 feet allowed the Merlot to enjoy a different weather pattern than valley floor, slowly ripening through the fall to develop complexity.
-After moments in the glass, it opens to reveal more depth and resonance.
+Unlike Napa Valley floor vineyard sites, the late-ripening site at 2,000 feet allowed the Merlot to enjoy a cooler weather pattern, slowly ripening through the fall to develop complexity.
 2881 cases.

 A nose of currants, cedar, grape must and molasses lead to an exceptionally silky and sensuous, easy and soft textured mouthfeel.
 The flavors seamlessly integrate dark cherry, black plum, milk chocolate, caramel and wood spice into a juicy, lightly fleshed wine with bright supportive acidity.
 Gentle on the palate, the finish holds all the flavors consistent with the nose mouth, with lingering richness for quite a long time.
 Bridges the stylistic gap between Bordeaux and Napa Valley.
 2838 cases produced.